Orinoco & Bungo

 art – hair – shop

-All art displayed in my store and online is created by me in my signature pop art style inspired by fashion icons, musicians and comtempary and retro pop culture.
-I paint mostly large scale art in arylic paint as well as smaller works in watercolours.
-I also offer digital painting which allows for varying sizes and the unlimited production of my artwork in customisable sizing, stretched on canvas, or framed on giclee museum grade paper.
-My aim as an artist is to produce artworks that give you the customer, more choice in the final production, including size, and framing, produced on fabric, clothing or on canvas.
-This flexibility creates limitless options for creating custom art or textiles with my illustrations featuring on wall art, garments and homewares.
+She also offers digital painting which allows for varying sizes and the unlimited production of graphic style artwork in customisable sizing, stretched on canvas, or framed on giclee museum grade paper.
+Thus giving the customer, more choice in the final production, including size, and framing, produced on fabric, clothing or on canvas.
+This flexibility creates limitless options for creating custom art or textiles with her original illustrations featuring on wall art, garments and homewares.

-With 30 plus years experience in the hairdressing industry I have won numerous hairdressing awards and worked and managed high end salons around the globe.
-My specialisation is in creative hair colouring and for a number of years I was a Redken Education + Sales Consultant whereby I taught hair salons new colour techniques and advanced colour and product training.
-This teaching role saw me visiting creative hubs in New York and London to meet and exchange hairdressing techniques with industry leaders.
-I was also Head Colourist for Oscar Oscar Hair group in Brisbane city in early 2000’s, working creatively alongside multi award winning Australian Hairdresser of the Year Oscar Cullian.
+With 30 plus years experience in the hairdressing industry Jay has won numerous hairdressing awards and worked and managed high end salons around the globe.
+Her specialisation is in creative hair colouring and for a number of years was a Redken Education + Sales Consultant teaching hair salons new colour techniques and advanced colour and product training.
+This teaching role saw her visiting creative hubs in New York and London to meet and exchange hairdressing techniques with industry leaders.
+A highlight of her career was her role as Head Colourist for Oscar Oscar Hair group in Brisbane city in the early 2000’s, working creatively alongside multi award winning Australian Hairdresser of the Year Oscar Cullian.

 At O + B you will be offered expert hairdressing and an experience that is intimate, blissful and relaxing, knowing you are in experienced, attentive and creative hands.